BrianRagazzi/aws-certification-prep/exercises/ex-004_GettingStartedCloudFormation.rst

     	"Url": "http://calculator.s3.amazonaws.com/calc5.html?key=cloudformation/4fd01c4d-7530-4462-a0c3-608cb6df057d"
 	}

+Copy the URL and paste it into your URL to see the estimated costs for this template.
+By default, the calculation is based on the EC2 instances will run 24 hours a day forever.

 Create Stack
 ------------
 Use the following awscli command to create a new **'Stack'** based on the template.